Connected algebraic groups acting on three-dimensional Mori fibrations: Mori del Pezzo fibrations over P1

 \subsection{\texorpdfstring{$\p^2$}{P2}-fibrations over \texorpdfstring{$\p^1$}{P1}}

-Let $\pi\colon X \to \p^1$ be a Mori del Pezzo fibration of degree~9, i.e.~a \emph{$\p^2$-fibration} with terminal singularities, and let $G=\Autz(X)$.
+Let $\pi\colon X \to \p^1$ be a Mori del Pezzo fibration of degree~9, that is, a \emph{$\p^2$-fibration} with terminal singularities, and let $G=\Autz(X)$.
 In this subsection we prove that there is a $\p^2$-bundle $\tau:Y \to \p^1$ and a $G$-equivariant commutative diagram

 where $\varphi$ is a $G$-equivariant birational map (Proposition \ref{prop: main result P2 fibrations}).

 \begin{lemma} Assume that $\car(\k)\notin \{2,3,5\}$ and let $\pi\colon X\to \p^1$ be a Mori del Pezzo fibration of degree $9$.
 Then the generic fibre $X_K$ is isomorphic to $\p^2_K$, where $K=\k(\p^1)$. \end{lemma}